huggingface/blog/researcher-dataset-sharing.md

 This blog post won’t cover all of the features and benefits of hosting datasets on the Hugging Face Hub but will instead highlight some that are particularly relevant for researchers.

-### Visibility for your work
+### Reach and Visibility

 The Hugging Face Hub has become the central Hub for people to collaborate on open machine learning.
 Making your datasets available via the Hugging Face Hub ensures it is visible to a wide audience of machine learning researchers.
-The Hub makes it possible to expose links between datasets, models and demos which makes it easier to see how people are using your datasets for training models and creating demos.
+The Hub makes it possible to expose links between datasets, models, academic papers, and demos which makes it easier to see how people are using your datasets for training models and creating demos.

+Each dataset on the Hub includes a customizable README file that serves as comprehensive documentation.
+This README allows you to provide detailed dataset descriptions, proper citations, and links to related academic papers.
+Additionally, your dataset gets its own SEO-optimized URL, making it easily discoverable by other researchers and practitioners.

 ### Tools for exploring and working with datasets